menu

 Demographics

 San Quentin is an extremely ethnically-diverse town.
 The people who call San Quentin home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in San Quentin, accounting for 34.35% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Quentin residents report their race to be Black or African-American, followed by White.
-San Quentin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.12% of the town’s residents.
-Important ancestries of people in San Quentin include European, English, Irish, African, and Italian.
+Important ancestries of people in San Quentin include Portuguese, Italian, European, African, and Irish.

 The most common language spoken in San Quentin is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Chinese.

 Notable & Unique Neighborhood Characteristics